Alfresco/alfresco-community-repo/README.md

 * Canned queries interface and supporting classes
 * Generic encryption supporting classes

+Version 7 of the library uses Spring 5, Quartz 2.3 and does not have Hibernate dependency.

 ### Building and testing
 The project can be built and tested by running Maven command: